Proven Santa Fe Drug Trafficking Attorneys Ready to Serve You

 The Fourth Amendment to the United States Constitution requires that law enforcement have probable cause (or reasonable suspicion, depending on the scenario) to stop and search a person, their car, or their home.
 If a police officer fails to articulate the facts they relied on or the officer’s belief was an unreasonable one, the court must suppress any drugs they recovered.

-Contact an Experienced Santa Fe Drug Trafficking Lawyer for Immediate Assistance
+Contact an Experienced Santa Fe Drug Trafficking Attorney for Immediate Assistance

 If you have recently been arrested and charged with a Santa Fe drug trafficking crime, reach out to the dedicated Santa Fe drug trafficking attorney at the New Mexico Criminal Law Offices.
 With more than 22 years of experience defending the rights of clients charged with all types of drug possession, distribution, and trafficking, we know what it means to hold the prosecution to their high burden.
 Our lawyers recognize the stress and anxiety that having a serious drug trafficking case hanging over your head can cause, and we will do everything we can to fight for your freedom.
 To learn more about how we can help you defend against the crimes you are facing and to schedule a free consultation with an experienced criminal defense legal practitioner, give us a call.
 You can also contact us through our online form, and one of our attorneys will contact you.